lesleyrs/RuneScape-317/README.md

 - Hold mousewheel to rotate camera
 - Ability to use k/m/b for entering amounts, and allow entering over integer max
 - Enter to login, Escape to go back to main screen
+- Left click compass to make the camera reset/face north

 More to come...